christinepallon/INFS692/README.md

 ## Packages used

 Beyond base R, this project uses a variety of packages to prepare, build, and assess the models.
-The packages used in each model can be found at the top .RMD file for each model, but the entire list of packages used can be found below:
+The packages used in each model can be found at the top of the .RMD file for each model, but the entire list of packages used can be found below:

 `library(dplyr)`
 `library(rsample)`